 A special thanks to the Fleece Competition Committee who has, as always, done an excellent job, especially given the number of fleeces in this year’s competition.

 Finally, thank you to judges Mark Taylor of Schute Bell Badgery Lumby and Brett Cooper of Australian Wool Network, for their expertise.

 Funds raised from the sale of the wool entered in the competition will go back to the Association.

 Thanks to everyone that has submitted entries and have supported the competition in the past.
 We hope to increase the number of entries each year making the competition bigger and better!
 We encourage all ASWGA members, their immediate family and employees to participate.

-More information and the 2018 entry form are available here.
+More information and the 2019 entry form are available here:

-The 2017 winners' photo, below, is also featured on the cover of our Annual Report.
-Titled “Full circle - Suits and the mob that provided the wool” was taken by Simon Cameron “Kingston”, Tasmania
+The 2018 winners' photo, below, is also featured on the cover of our Annual Report.
+Titled “Counting Sheep” was taken by Carol Phillips “Glen Stuart”, Tasmania